obVIouslymoi/project1_cs4348/target/classes/project1_cs4348/devlog.md

 March 18, 2025 - 1:36 PM

 Programs completed!
-I went through and fixed final bugs and will now me turnign in my final project.
+I went through and fixed final bugs and will now be turning in my final project.
 I am so sorry for the late submission, thank you for your understanding.

 -------------------------------------------------------------------

+March 18, 2024 - 4:23 PM

+I initially thought the deadline was Monday, March 17 instead of Monday, March 24.
+My submission is actually not late, so sorry for the confusion!